monal-im/Monal/ReadMe.md

 [![alpha.build-push](https://github.com/monal-im/Monal/actions/workflows/alpha.build-push.yml/badge.svg?branch=alpha.build)](https://github.com/monal-im/Monal/actions/workflows/alpha.build-push.yml)
 [![Translation status](https://hosted.weblate.org/widgets/monal/-/svg-badge.svg)](https://hosted.weblate.org/engage/monal/?utm_source=widget)

 This is the Monal XMPP client as found in the app store.
 If you want to  use the latest stable versions, search for Monal in the iOS or OSX app store.
-Visit my blog to read about the development:
+[Visit the blog to read about the development](www.monal.im)!

-### www.monal.im

 You can get the current releases in the App Store: